mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 ```

 Then restart jupyterlab and your kernel and check if the versions are now the same and if the plots are showing.
+If not, you might run into a different issue.
+Check the browsers javascript console for errors and head over to the [ipympl github page](https://github.com/matplotlib/ipympl) for more information.

 #### Maintaining multiple versions of ipympl